-Course Pre-requisites: Computer Fundamentals, Graphics, Communication Theory, ISO-OSI Model, Java Classes
+Course Prerequisite: Computer Fundamentals, Graphics, Communication Theory, ISO-OSI Model, Java Classes

-- 1. To introduce students about basic fundamentals and key aspects of the multimedia system. - 2.
-To provide knowledge of compression techniques of different multimedia components. - 3.
-To discuss the multimedia authoring tools and security in multimedia systems. - 4.
-To comprehend and analyse the fundamentals of virtual reality system. - 5.
-To learn different pipeline and modelling techniques in virtual reality. - 6.
-To understand various programming languages in virtual reality.

-- 1. Understand the basics of multimedia and multimedia system architecture. - 2.
-Analyse file formats and compression algorithms for different multimedia components. - 3.
-Understand multimedia authoring system and apply different security techniques in multimedia environment. - 4.
-Define the fundamentals of virtual reality and its related technologies. - 5.
-Understand typical rendering pipeline and modelling techniques. - 6.
-Design an application with the principles of virtual reality.
+Cours Course Objectives: 1 To introduce students about basic fundamentals and key aspects of the multimedia system.
+2 To provide knowledge of compression techniques of different multimedia components.
+3 To discuss the multimedia authoring tools and security in multimedia systems.
+4 To comprehend and analyse the fundamentals of virtual reality system.
+5 To learn different pipeline and modelling techniques in virtual reality.
+6 To understand various programming languages in virtual reality.
+Cours Course Outcomes: After successful completion of the course students will be able to: 1 Understand the basics of multimedia and multimedia system architecture.
+2. 3.
+4. 5.
+6. 2 Analyse file formats and compression algorithms for different multimedia components.
+3 Understand multimedia authoring system and apply different security techniques in multimedia environment.
+4 Define the fundamentals of virtual reality and its related technologies.
+5 Understand typical rendering pipeline and modelling techniques.
+6 Design an application with the principles of virtual reality.